f5alliances/f5_provisioner/docker/README.md

 -v $(pwd)/../provisioner:/ansible/playbooks \
 f5_sandbox_provisioner provision_lab.yml -e @f5_vars.yml
 ```
+This command will take several minutes to complete.

-This example mounts the repository's ``provisioner`` directory inside the container (``-v``) and passes need variables and AWS credentials as environment variables (``-e``) to the container (the ``-e`` on the last line passes env variables to ansible itself).
+The command mounts the repository's ``provisioner`` directory inside the container (``-v``) and passes AWS credentials as environment variables (``-e``) to the container (the ``-e`` on the last line passes env variables to **ansible itself** and is not part of the docker command).
 Docker supports multiple methods to [pass environment variables to a container](https://docs.docker.com/engine/reference/commandline/run/#set-environment-variables--e---env---env-file).
-If the environment variable already exists, the ``-e VARIABLE`` construction prevents sensitive information from appearing in bash history.
+If the environment variable already exists, the ``-e VARIABLE`` construction prevents sensitive information from appearing in bash history or the running proc.
 Alternatively, If using an [AWS CLI credential file](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) a mapped volume could be used.
+For example:

 ```shell
 docker run \